ADVOCACY

 RESEARCH

-JEI commissions polls and national profiles of the Jewish electorate and issued reports on the political leanings of Jewish voters in swing states, as well as young voters (18-35) and Independents.
-JEI commissions polls and national profiles of the Jewish electorate and issued reports on the political leanings of Jewish voters in swing states, as well as young voters (18-35) and Independents.
-Since 2018, the organization also has been engaged in qualitative research and polling on the rise of antisemitism in the United States.
+JEI commissions polls and national profiles of the Jewish electorate and issues reports on the political leanings of Jewish voters in swing states, as well as young voters (18-35) and Independents.
+Since 2018, the organization continues to be engaged in qualitative research and polling on the rise of antisemitism in the United States.
+This data, along with our polling, continues to help to inform the public conversation surrounding the Jewish vote and received widespread media coverage.